 Yoga is a very popular form of meditation in the modern world.
 But it actually originated in India nearly 5000 year ago.

-Though India’s economy largely depends on agro products, it manufactures almost all types of goods including iron and steel based industrial products.
+Though India’s economy largely depends on agro products, it manufactures all types of goods including iron and steel based industrial products.

 Indian government established a benchmark for other democratic nations by setting up a polling station for casting vote amid the forest of Gir, where there was only one voter.